bigbadcyborg/reverse-shell/README.md

 Obfuscated reverse-shell shellcode aimed to bypass signature-based antivirus

 # 10/16/2024
+  uploaded payload-revshell-8448

+    this is a WORKING windows executable which connects to the attacker listening! the only down side is that it is easily detectable by antivirus (that is a good thing ethically- obviously) but we want to expose a day0 trojan.... so we still need to obfuscate the shellcode (see shellcode-tcp-8448-c.txt)

+    this executable works so then we should be able to execute this shellcode.

   Steps needed in the main c program:

       - Download shellcode payload (HTTP GET REQUEST)